guptarohan3112/steganography-tool/README.md

 # Steganography
 First Year Project created by Rohan Gupta, Gavin Wu, Raul Patel and Joshua Priestley as a part of the C Module.

-Steganography  is  the  practise  of  hiding  sensitive  data  in  plain  sight.
+Steganography  is  the  practice  of  hiding  sensitive  data  in  plain  sight.
 For  our  extension  we  set  out  to  developing a tool such that we could conceal any type of file within a .BMP image,  whilst ensuring the new altered image is essentially indistinguishable from the original.
 To challenge ourselves, we took the approach of only producing legacy code (without the use of libraries).

 To enhance the security of the encryption process, we implemented a password encryption process.This  password  can  be  optionally  specified  using  the  flag '-p' <password>,  and  this  password  is  converted  into  the starting key for the encryption process using a hashing algorithm.